Diverticulosis - Topic Overview

 to the inner wall.

 What are the symptoms?

 symptoms.
 You may have had diverticulosis for years

 by the time symptoms occur (if they do).
 Over time, some people get an

 infection in the pouches (diverticulitis).
 For more information, see the topic

-(IBS), including diarrhea and cramping abdominal pain, with no fever or other
+(IBS).
+Symptoms include diarrhea and cramping abdominal (belly) pain, with no fever or other

 sign of an infection.
 For information on the symptoms of IBS, see the topic